DanielBScharf/DanielBScharf/README.md

 # DanielBScharf
 Hello Everyone!

 Welcome to my github page, a magical (bland) place where you can see all of my amazing (meh) projects!
-I am Daniel Scharf a former university lecturer and administrator turned programmer.
+I am Daniel Scharf a university administrator and lecturer who dabbles in programming.

 ### :hammer_and_wrench: Languages and Tools :
 <div>